Skip to content

 Now your scatter cushions are nice and fresh, next you will want to plump them up and this is where it gets physical and much more interesting!

 Throw your cushion down on the floor from all sides.
-This helps to release the fibres inside and allows air to circulate and bring them back to life.
-It’s also a great time to safely release any pent up frustration!
+This helps to release the fibers inside and allows air to circulate and bring them back to life.
+It’s also a great time to safely release any pent-up frustration!

-You can also try giving your cushion a firm massage on all sides to ensure no clumping remains in the fibres.
+You can also try giving your cushion a firm massage on all sides to ensure no clumping remains in the fibers.

 Optional step – replace the cushion filling